Uday-461/portfolio/content/about/_index.md

 ---

-## 🎯 What I Do
+## What I Do

 I'm an **AI Engineer** focused on applied artificial intelligence, automation, and systems thinking.
 I transform complex challenges into elegant, practical solutions that help people work more efficiently and effectively.

 ### Core Expertise

-- **🤖 Applied AI Systems**: Building practical AI tools that deliver measurable value
+- **Applied AI Systems**: Building practical AI tools that deliver measurable value
-- **🔄 Automation & Efficiency**: Creating systems that eliminate tedious work and accelerate workflows
+- **Automation & Efficiency**: Creating systems that eliminate tedious work and accelerate workflows
-- **🧠 Systems Thinking**: Understanding how components interact to create emergent behavior
+- **Systems Thinking**: Understanding how components interact to create emergent behavior
-- **✍️ Technical Writing**: Sharing insights about AI, technology, and the future of work
+- **Technical Writing**: Sharing insights about AI, technology, and the future of work

 ---

-## 🚀 Featured Projects
+## Featured Projects

 ### RAG-based Catalog System
 **Reduced complex taxonomy search from 3 hours to 7 seconds**